 Macro Programming: Macros are a great productivity tool for generating commonly used phrases, or combinations of key actions and modifiers.
 With a memory capacity of 1200 characters the Savant Elite2 will support the most complex macros.

-Adjustable Activation Force: All pedals on the Savant Elite2 line of footswitches feature an activation force adjustment which enables users to determine the level of resistance that works best for them.
+Adjustable Activation Force: All pedals on the Savant Elite2 line of footswitches feature an activation force adjustment.
+This enables individuals to fine tune each switch to the level of resistance that works best.